Jules Rimet

-Jules Rimet ([ʒyl ʁimɛ]; 14 October 1873 – 16 October 1956) was a French football administrator who was the 3rd President of FIFA, serving from 1921 to 1954.
+Jules Rimet ([ʒyl ʁimɛ]; 14 October 1873 – 16 October 1956) was a French football administrator who was the 3rd president of FIFA, serving from 1921 to 1954.
 He is FIFA's longest-serving president, in office for 33 years.
-He also served as the president of the French Football Federation from 1919 to 1942.
+He also served as the president of the French Football Federation from 1919 to 1942, and again from 1944 to 1949.

 On Rimet's initiative, the first FIFA World Cup was held in 1930.
 The Jules Rimet Trophy was named in his honour.
-He also founded the French football club Red Star Saint-Ouen.
+He also founded French club Red Star, known as Red Star Club Français upon its creation in 1897.

 Early life

 Jules Rimet was born in 1873 in the commune of Theuley, in the department of Haute-Saône in eastern France.
 His father was a grocer, and the family moved to Paris in 1884 when Jules was eleven years old.
 He became a lawyer, and in 1897 he started a sports club called Red Star which, due to Rimet's ideals, did not discriminate against its members on the basis of class.
 One of the sports played at the club was football, which was becoming popular.
 When he was 17, Pope Leo XIII released his encyclical on the dignity of work, Rerum novarum, which would have a profound effect on the young Catholic Rimet, and sparked his efforts to promote these views.